KynanDelaney/PlanarID/tutorial/tutorial.md

 the burying beetle, *Nicrophorus vespilloides*.
 The tutorial photographic record contains 22 photos of three individuals (Figure 1), imaged on ten different dates.
 These photos have been appropriately named with the ```[date]_[within-week name]_[example]``` format.
 The`.csv` (`tutorial_df`) contains information about individual sex, within-week names, date of "capture" and body size.
+These data have been provided to mimic realistic capture data - size and sex data

 Together, this is everything we need to get started identifying individuals in a photographic record.

 Tutorial contents:

 - tutorial images folder: 22 images of 3 individuals taken across 10 sampling Occasions.
 - tutorial_df: A `.csv` of "capture data" that includes within-week names, date of capture, individual sex, and body size (Table 1).

 <br>